M-earnest/tutorial_jupyter_books/content/3_create/intro.md

 # Creating Engaging Content

 **Jupyter Book** allows for the integration of various markup languages and formats, including Markdown files, Jupyter notebooks, MyST Markdown notebooks, reStructured Text, and more.
+In this chapter, you will learn how to create content that is engaging to the user.

 ## Goals